 RELATED: Wellington Sports Awards round-up

-Volleyball coaches Anthony Young and Andrew McIntosh shared the volunteer award, while the school took out the mayor’s award for its extensive sporting program.
+College teachers and volleyball coaches Young and Andrew McIntosh shared the volunteer award, while the school also took out the mayors award for its successful overall sports program.

 McIntosh said teams had competed in both the state schools and national schools cups.

 “They (year 10 girls’ team) have progressed from rank amateurs to state champions in that time (from year seven),” he said.